reineimi/archpoi/README.md

 > A text file containing packages and services.

 `.sh` poi.extra
 > Optional post-installation script that will be taken from the same repo as `poi.list`.
+You will find it at `/home/<user>/`.

 `.sh` poi.eimi
-> Optional script that will be put in `/home/<user>/` if the installation of `poi.extra` proceeded.
+> Same as `poi.extra` but with stuff I use personally.
+Check if you need it or run `sudo rm poi.eimi`.

 `.sh` .bashrc
-> Not listed here but will be included alongside `poi.extra`.
+> Will be included alongside `poi.extra`.
 This is a [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) profile.
 It contians handy command shortcuts.
 You can view it [here](https://github.com/reineimi/arch/blob/x/.bashrc).
 <hr>

 # GNOME?